cmdwtf/Odiin/README.md

 ## Current Hardware

-Currently POmiing is being developed on a [nRF52840 M.2 Developer Kit](https://store.makerdiary.com/products/nrf52840-m2-developer-kit) by makerdiary.
+Currently Odiin is being developed on a [nRF52840 M.2 Developer Kit](https://store.makerdiary.com/products/nrf52840-m2-developer-kit) by makerdiary.
 Their hardware has so far been wonderful and a great way to dive into the nRF52 family of System on a Chips.

 For debugging and logging, I'm just using a [USB to TTL](https://www.sparkfun.com/products/12977) device for now, so I can maintain the connection through device reboots.